 Whilst watching less TV and reducing screen time could be a good resolution to make, you might be surprised to learn that your electronic devices could actually help you to keep your New Year’s resolutions!
 So settle down, switch on your Oled TV Panasonic and let these healthier screen time ideas inspire you.

-Here are some healthy TV suggestions to kick-start your New Year’s resolutions:
+Here are some healthy and inspiring TV suggestions to kick-start your New Year’s resolutions:

 Joe Cross – Fat Sick and Nearly Dead

 If you go to the official website then you can currently watch the full film for free.
 This was the first film about healthy eating and changing eating habits that I showed to my husband Ben as I thought he’d like it.
 Other things I’d been reading and watching by myself were more scientific and complicated, but this documentary is made in such a way I knew he’d be able to watch it and I thought he might even enjoy it.
 I was right and my husband bought a juicer the next day!